prpole/dissertation/chapter2/main.md

 general.[@london_jack_1916 JL1310]

-With these changes to the events of the story come more significant philosophical implications, particularly about how reason and technology have come to define the very essence of the human.
+With these changes to the events of the story come more significant philosophical implications about how reason and technology define the nature of the human.
 Broadly speaking, the story suggests that knowledge as such forms a barrier between the individual organism and death, laying out three forms of such knowledge: instinct, individual reason, and socially transmitted experience.
 The different proportions of each